nickstanley574/nickstanley574.github.io/library.md

 - The Evolution of cloud computing; How to plan for change by Clive Longbottom

 2017
--  Software Testing and Analysis: Process, Principles and Techniques Process, Principles and Techniques by Pezze, Mauro, Young, Michal, Brand: Wiley
+-  Software Testing and Analysis: Process, Principles and Techniques Process, Principles and Techniques - Pezze, Mauro, Young, Michal, Brand: Wiley
+- Continuous Delivery with Docker and Jenkins - Rafal Leszko

 2016
 - Smartsourcing: Driving Innovation and Growth Through Outsourcing Driving Innovation Through Outsourcing by  Koulopoulos, Thomas M., Roloff, Tom, Platinum Press